 Westminster Housing, who manage Westminster Council's housing stock, recorded 686 ASB cases between October 2021 and September 2022, a 17% reduction on the 830 in the previous period.
-Within the same period Peabody Housing recorded 61 cases and triaged 239, compared to 95 and 127 respectively in the previous period.
+Within the same period Peabody Housing recorded 61 cases and triaged 239, compared to 95 and 127 in the previous period respectively.
 Octavia Housing recorded 18 cases within the same period.

-abuse and threatening behaviour (28%), Noise (24%) and drugs/dealing (18%).
+The most commonly categorised ASB cases by Westminster Housing were verbal abuse and threatening behaviour (28%), Noise (24%) and drugs/dealing (18%).
 Of note many of these incidents have descriptions associated with crime rather than ASB.

-Housing

-deemed 'high' risk.
+Approximately 46% of Westminster Housing cases were deemed 'high' risk.
 Enforcement action occurred more often where cases were categorised as higher risk (60%) and where there were repeat incidents.
 The most common ASB categories seeing enforcement actions were drugs/dealing, misuse of communal spaces, noise, physical violence and verbal abuse and harassment.
 Most interventions involved offering mediation (58%), followed by issuing a notice of seeking possession (20%).